 - Regularly invited to review grant proposals submitted to International award bodies, and scientific manuscripts

 Investigations into the development and evolution of the gut microbiota

-Finally my group is involved in investigating the incidence, evolution and transferability of specific antibiotic resistance genes between anaerobic gut bacteria.
+- co-localisation of antimicrobial and other resistance genes on transmissible conjugative transposons.
 These resistance genes are also useful genetic markers to investigate gene function in key gut anaerobes, and to perfrom genetic manipulation experiments.